-The contraindications for the use of Prednisone are:
+Contraindications to the use of the Prednisone are:

-It should not be used under the following conditions:
+Prednisone should not be used in the following conditions:

 - HBsAg-positive chronic active hepatitis

 - Two months before and fourteen days after prophylactic vaccination

 - Other viral infections

 Prednisone may be used only with extra precaution and only after the consultations with your doctor in the following situations: